resairsanto/brik-test/README.md

 Ensure that the database credentials match your user database
 - In "server" folder, go to the "config" folder -> config.json
-- Adjust the "username" and "password" to match the user database you have
+- Adjust the "username", "password", to match the user database you have
+- Also edit the "dialect" if you don't use the postgresql

 Then follow the following command instructions:
 - npx sequelize db:create